Ronnie Spector, ’60s icon who sang ‘Be My Baby,’ ‘Baby I Love You,’ dies at 78 - NewsBreak

 LOS ANGELES (AP) — Ronnie Spector, the cat-eyed, bee-hived rock ‘n’ roll siren who sang such 1960s hits as “Be My Baby,” “Baby I Love You” and “Walking in the Rain” as the leader of the girl group the Ronettes, has died.
 She was 78.

 Spector died Wednesday after a brief battle with cancer, her family said.
 “Ronnie lived her life with a twinkle in her eye, a spunky attitude, a wicked sense of humor and a smile on her face.
 She was filled with love and gratitude,” a statement said.
-No other details were revealed.Autopsy finds no drug use, foul play in Bob Saget’s death; 911 audio released
+No other details were revealed.Comedian Bob Saget dead at 65

 The Ronettes’ sexy look and powerful voices — plus songwriting and producing help from Phil Spector — turned them into one of the premier acts of the girl-group era, touring England with the Rolling Stones and befriending the Beatles.